 There is considerable risk of malaria and prophylaxis is recommended.
 Chloroquine

 With everything taken into consideration, is it safe for a US citizen to travel to the Dominican Republic, more specifically Punta Cana?

 I'm not sure what "everything taken into consideration" means.
 Does that mean considering the high levels of crime (petty and not so petty), the gangs, that ... read more »over 4 years ago

 There are high levels of petty crime in DR, and serious violent incidents are not uncommon.
-In a 2009 survey of residents (residents not tourists) found one ... read more »almost 5 years ago
+In a 2009 survey of residents (residents not tourists) found one ... read more »about 5 years ago

 Dominican Republic is struggling to contain a Cholera epidemic.
-There are over 10,000 reported cases and more than 70 deaths, mostly in the cities of Santo D... read more »almost 5 years ago
+There are over 10,000 reported cases and more than 70 deaths, mostly in the cities of Santo D... read more »about 5 years ago